weizhang-econ/VB_ML/README.md

 - `VBapprox_VARLenza_simv2.m`: VAR-CVD
 - `VBapprox_VAR_homo.m`: VAR
 - `data.mat`: the 180-variable dataset constructed using FRED-QD dataset
-- `ccmm_data.mat`: the 18-variable dataset used by CCMM
+- `ccmm_data.mat`: the 18-variable dataset used by Carriero et al. (2024)

 In addition, this repository contains the following subdirectory:
 - `Utility`: all the useful functions as well as functions for estimating marginal likelihood

 # Disclaimer
+This code is free to use for academic purposes only, provided that the paper is cited as:

+Chan, J. C., Yu, X., & Zhang, W. (2024).
+Bayesian Model Comparison for Large Bayesian VARs after the COVID-19 Pandemic.
+Available at SSRN 4913626.

 This code comes without technical support of any kind.
 Under no circumstances will the author be held responsible for any use (or misuse) of this code in any way.

 # References